Google Looker Studio: building automated SEO dashboards for Wix

 A keyword performance table is the core analytical component of any SEO dashboard.
 This table shows which search queries drive traffic to your Wix site, how they are trending, and where the biggest opportunities lie.
 Build a table that displays the query, clicks, impressions, CTR, and average position for your top keywords.
 Enable sorting so you can quickly switch between highest-traffic keywords, highest-impression keywords, and best-CTR keywords.

 Add conditional formatting to make the data actionable at a glance.
 Apply a colour scale to the position column so keywords ranking one to three are green, four to ten are yellow, and beyond ten are red.
 Apply a similar colour scale to CTR where above-average CTR is green and below-average is red.
-These visual cues instantly draw attention to keywords that are underperforming and may need content optimisation.
+These visual cues instantly draw your attention to keywords that are underperforming and may need content optimisation.

 - Insert a table chart and set the data source to Search Console (Site Impression)